 What to expect during surgery for an impacted canine.

-Oral Surgery for impacted canines is very common.
+Oral surgery for impacted canines is very common.
 The procedure to expose and bracket an impacted tooth is relatively straightforward and requires little time.
 Our oral surgeons in Greenville use laughing gas or local anesthesia to sedate the patient.
 Then, depending on if the eyetooth needs to be exposed, bracketed, or both, the surgeon will perform the procedure.
 You will then be prescribed painkillers and be directed to designate time to relax and recover.

-At Greenville Oral Surgery Partners, we have been performing surgery on impacted canines since 2000 across Greenville, Duncan, Cleveland Court Powdersville.
+At Greenville Oral Surgery Partners, we have been performing surgery on impacted canines since 2000 across Greenville, Duncan, Cleveland Court, and Powdersville.
 We have years of experience and utilize cutting-edge technology for accuracy and comfort.
 When you turn to our oral surgeons, you get premium care and solutions.
 Learn why residents in Greenville trust our oral surgeons.
 Visit our locations or contact us online to schedule a consultation.